buildbuddy-io/buildbuddy/codesearch/README.md

 5. This code allows for custom tokenizers.
 This is to allow for more optimal indexing strategies in the future, like sparse-ngrams.

-6. This code replaces the custom `Query` object based search with squery based search.
-All raw queries are represented as s-expressions, with the following grammar supported:
+6. This code replaces the custom `Query` object with s-expressions for all raw queries.
+The following grammar is supported:

 ```lisp
 	(:eq fieldName "ngram") # Find matches for "ngram" in fieldName.
 Example: (:eq filename ".go")